TheAhmadSharif/calculator/README.md

 ----

 This is a simple calculator developd with vanila Javascript.
-It has a log history which is not an unique feature but at least it has little bit different than other stereotype calculator.
-H

 1. Log History
 2. No third party plugin required
 3. Highly optimize code